 Alternatives 1, 2, 3, and 8 were retained for analysis and are being evaluated for the development and construction of facilities and infrastructure to support Marine Corps relocation on Guam for the Main Cantonment and training are shown in Figure 3.2-1.
 (Alternatives 4 through 7 were eliminated from further consideration through the process discussed in Volume 2.)
-Land parcels for the Main Cantonment are depicted in Figure 3.2-1a.
-Figure 3.2-2 depicts proposed actions and alternatives carried forward for the Marine Corps relocation on Guam.
-In addition to the Main Cantonment alternatives, there are alternatives for firing ranges for live and inert ordnance, range access roads, and nonfiring maneuver ranges.
+Figure 3.2-2 depicts proposed actions and alternatives carried forward for the Marine Corps Relocation on Guam.
+In addition to the Main Cantonment alternatives, there are alternatives for firing ranges for live and inert ordnance, range access roads, and non-firing maneuver ranges.
 Figure 3.2-1 also displays the locations for waterfront projects in Apra Harbor, ammunition storage locations at the Naval Munitions Site (NMS) and Munitions Storage Area, Andersen Air Force Base (AFB), and aviation facilities and embarkation facilities at Andersen AFB.
 These projects are associated with the relocation and remain the same for all alternatives.
-Main Cantonment alternatives are discussed below and the land parcels are compared in Table 3.2-1.
+The land parcels for the Main Cantonment alternatives are compared in Table 3.2-1.

-Alternative 1 includes: Naval Computer Telecommunications Station (NCTS) Finegayan (1,090 acres [ac] [441 hectares {ha}]), South Finegayan (290 ac [117 ha]), acquisition of the Federal Aviation Administration (FAA) parcel (680 ac [275 ha]), and acquisition Harmon Annex (328 ac [133 ha]), for a total of 2,388 ac [966 ha].
+Alternative 1 includes: Naval Computer Telecommunications Station (NCTS) Finegayan (1,090 acres [ac] [441 hectares {ha}]), South Finegayan (290 ac [117 ha]), acquisition or long-term leasing of Federal Aviation Administration (FAA) land (680 ac [275 ha]), and acquisition or long-term leasing Harmon Annex (326 ac [132 ha]), for a total of 2,386 ac [966 ha].
 Of the total Overlay Refuge (2,095 ac [848 ha]) in the Finegayan area, this alternative would develop approximately 29% (599 ac [242 ha]).
 The Overlay Refuge that is managed pursuant to a Memorandum of Agreement with the United States Fish and Wildlife Service (USFWS) (Navy and USFWS 1994).
-"Overlay Refuge" refers to specific areas on Guam that were established through a cooperative program centered on the protection of endangered and threatened species and other native flora and fauna, maintenance of native ecosystems, and the conservation of native biological diversity in cooperation with Guam Department of Agriculture Division of Aquatic and Wildlife Resources that is consistent with the national defense mission of the DoN and Air Force.
+"Overlay Refuge" refers to specific areas on Guam that were established through a cooperative program centered on the protection of endangered and threatened species and other native flora and fauna, maintenance of native ecosystems, and the conservation of native biological diversity in cooperation with Guam Department of Agriculture Division of Aquatic and Wildlife Resources that is consistent with the national defense mission of the Navy and Air Force.